Decryption Features

 • Introduced in PAN-OS 12.1.2

-Second, new fields provide information about decryption status, reasons for decryption exclusion, and certificate revocation status based on OCSP and CRL checks.
+In addition, new fields record decryption status, reasons for decryption exclusion, and certificate revocation status based on Online Certificate Status Protocol (OCSP) and Certificate Revocation List (CRL) checks.
 For example, Decryption Status records if a session was decrypted or not and whether it was by failure or design.
-This information helps target your focus and resources.

-Finally, existing error messages have been simplified, and new error messages have been added.
-These updates aim at helping you to prioritize the decryption log errors to review and act on.
+Further, existing error messages have been simplified, and new error messages have been added.
+These updates make it easier to interpret decryption log errors and identify the ones requiring more immediate attention.

-All decryption log enhancements are enabled by default for all platforms with decryption logging capabilities.
-The addition of new fields and error messages won’t impact existing log filters and reports.
+All decryption log improvements are automatically enabled for platforms with decryption logging capabilities.

 Post-quantum Cryptography (PQC) Support for TLSv1.3 Decryption